 As you’ve probably noticed, there’s a lot going on in the Betabound community.
-You get emails regularly on new tests that we’re running, plus there are always new opportunities with other companies and startups on the Betabound homepage.
-If you’ve been in our community for a while, however, you also know how competitive our tests can be to get into and how time-consuming they can be once you’ve been accepted.
+As a member, you’ll receive emails regularly on new, exclusive tests that we’re running.
+In addition to those exclusives, we constantly feature new opportunities with other companies and startups on the Betabound homepage.
+If you’ve been a Betabounder for a while, however, you also know how competitive being selected for our exclusive tests can be and how time-consuming a test can be once you’ve been accepted for a project.

-So, we often find that our community members try to get strategic with which tests they apply for.
-They may wait and only apply to the really exciting sounding tests.
-Or they may be hesitant to apply for the Android Smartphone test they were emailed about this morning because they already applied for one last week.
+So, we often find that our Betabounders try to get strategic with which tests they apply for.
+They may wait and only apply to really exciting tests.
+Or they may be hesitant to apply for the wireless headphones test they were emailed about this morning because they already applied for a similar opportunity the week before.

 To clear up any misconceptions, we wanted to give you a little more insight into how our application and selection process works.